 Other practical matters

-There are more important matters to think about before you move to the Netherlands like: Registration at a Dutch municipality, opening a bank Dutch account, work permits for part time jobs, etc. All these subjects are described in detail on the Study in Holland website.
+There are more important matters to think about before you move to the Netherlands like: Registration at a Dutch municipality, opening a bank Dutch account, work permits for part time jobs, etc. All these subjects are described in detail on the Study in NL website.